 Crinum bulbs grow to be incredibly large.

-This plant may be bothered by grasshoppers chewing on the leaves.
+This plant may be bothered by snails and grasshoppers chewing on the leaves.

 The plant is also susceptible to anthracnose disease.